-US stock indexes edge higher in early trading; oil rises
+US stock indexes edge higher in afternoon trading; oil rises

-Energy companies led U.S. stock indexes to modest gains in early trading Monday as the price of crude oil headed higher.
-Utilities stocks were the only laggard.
-Investors had their eye on several big corporate deals.
+U.S. stock indexes notched modest gains in late-afternoon trading Monday, on pace for a higher close.
+Energy stocks led the gainers as the price of crude oil rose for the fifth day in a row.
+Phone companies were the biggest laggard.
+Several big corporate deals were also helping to lift the market.

 Most Read Stories